cersonsky-lab/AniSOAP/README.md

 * Equistore
 * Rascaline

+AniSOAP also requires the Rust language.
+If you do not already have Rust installed, we recommend using the rustup tool, available [here](https://rustup.rs).

+## Installation

+The installation of the library for python use can be done simply with

+    pip install -r requirements.txt

+and then

+    pip install .

+The code is currently still being developed.
+To make sure that your version behaves properly, please run the internal tests from the main directory with

+    pytest tests/.

+Please contact the developers if some tests fail.

 ## For developers:

 Please run pytest and check that all tests pass before pushing new changes to the main branch with

     pytest tests/.